burhanmt/dejavu2/README.md

 - **routes** --> All API routes are in the routes/api.php

 ## Roles

-I prefer static pre-created roles.
+No need to spend much more time for the dynamic role system, therefore I preferred static pre-created roles.
 Because of the simplicity.
 You can find all roles in the **config/roles.php** file and there is a helper trait which is  **app/Helpers/UserRoleTraitHelper.php** and **app/Models/User.php** is using this role helper trait.
 It gives us flexibility to access the user's role by using policies which are in **app/Policies/** folder.